openvinotoolkit/geti-sdk/README.md

 ### Deploying a project

-> **WARNING**: The deployment-related features of this package are in an experimental
-> stage, and subject to change.

-**NOTE**: Before running inference locally, please install the required packages for deployment using `pip install -r requirements-deployment.txt`
+**NOTE**: Before running inference locally, please install the required packages for deployment using `pip install -r requirements/requirements-deployment.txt`

 The following code snippet shows how to create a deployment for local inference with
 OpenVINO: